 - I can’t save money given my current salary.
 How many times have all of us said this every time we get a raise?
 I have made that rationalization myself, you can save it just might be hard to do, that’s all.
 Wasn’t a wildebeest either, just a horse again.

-Don’t make financial planning, personal finance or budgeting more complicated, keep it simple and listen for horses, not Zebras.
+Don’t make financial planning, personal finance or budgeting more complicated.
+Please keep it simple and listen for horses, not Zebras.